 - If the whole plot wasn't reference enough, the Catzilla scene is basically a live-action Tom and Jerry cartoon, even sporting some of the slapstick from there.
 Notably making chase tunes as they run around inside a piano.

-- Sibling Yin-Yang: Lars and Eddie are so different, it's hard to believe their brothers.
+- Sibling Yin-Yang: Lars and Ernie are so different, it's hard to believe they're brothers.

 - Sniff Sniff Nom: The mouse exterminator character mentioned above does this with some droppings to judge the dietary habits of the mouse.